 The accommodations are charming in their simplicity, with campgrounds available as well.
 Over one hundred acres of fields, meadows, forests and streams provide a natural backdrop for wonderful, memorable group gatherings and allow for the possibility of personal meditation and retreat, all at the same time.
 Full Moon is indeed an alternative haven for

 those seeking such treasures.

-With over ten years of exceptional service, Full Moon Resort has garnered a reputation as a premier catering facility in the Catskill Mountains region for functions of all types.
+With over seventeen years of exceptional service, Full Moon Resort has garnered a reputation as a premier catering facility in the Catskill Mountains region for functions of all types.
 The menus offer a full range of possibilities – hot buffet breakfasts and lunches in the artistically rustic Café… down-home country barbeques by the creek…tantalizing hors d’oeuvres under the maple trees on the lawns…and formal gourmet dinners in the Tent Pavilion.
 Lovingly prepared, fresh, natural cuisine (often organic) served by a friendly, professional staff is the trademark of Full Moon Catering.
 The company offers full service catering, planning and management for off-premises events as well.